-Now if a computer was sitting next to us, doing the same thing, it would have generated a list with millions of items already before our fingers hit the keyboard.
+Now, if a computer was sitting next to us, doing the same thing, it would have generated a list with millions of items already.

 3. Know how computers work

-There’s also a great course available on Udacity called Intro to Computer Science.
+There’s a great course available on Udacity called Intro to Computer Science.
 I took it after bumping into a few tricky questions while learning Python.
 Go check it out.
-It has some great video lessons about the history and practicalities of programming.
-Going through them will also get you familiarised with that Fibonacci sequence, by the way.
+(You’ll also learn more about that Fibonacci sequence, by the way.)

 4. Learn the boring stuff, too